Charan-1111/high-level-system-design/ACID-properties.md

 				- The heighest level of isolation, action as if all transactions happen sequentially one at a time.
 				- Prevents dirty reads, non-repeatable reads and phantom reads.
 				- Most expensive in terms of performace and concurrency because it can require more lockings and more conflict checks.
+	- ### How to enforce Isolation in Database
+		1. **Locking**
+			- **Pessimistic Concurrency Control**
+				- Rows or tables are locked so that no other transaction can read or write them until the lock is released.
+				- Can lead to blocking or deadlocks if multiple transactions compete for the same locks.
+		2. **MVCC ( Multi-Version Concurrency Control )**
+			- **Optimistic Concurrency Control**
+				- Instead of blocking the reads, the database keeps multiple versions of a row.
+				- Readers see a consistent snapshot of data ( like a point-in-time view ), while writers create a new version of the row when updating.
+				- This approach reduces lock contention but requires carefully managing row versions and cleanup.
+		3. **Snapshot Isolation**
+			- A form of MVCC where each transaction sees data as it was at the start ( or a consistent point ) of the transaction.
+			- Prevents non-repeatable reads and ditry reads.
+Phantom reads may still occur unless the isolation level is fully serializable.